 Selecting the right rug pad can enhance both floor protection and heating efficiency.
 When choosing rug pads for your area rugs, focus on materials that prevent slipping and cushion your floors without blocking heat transfer.
 Rubber, felt, and rubber-felt blends are excellent options, as they provide a balance of durability and warmth.
 Avoid dense foam pads, which can insulate and hinder heat flow, reducing the effectiveness of your radiant system.
 Opt for thin, non-slip rug pad materials that promote airflow and allow heat to pass through easily.
 This way, your area rugs stay securely in place while your radiant heat system works efficiently.
 Proper rug pad selection ensures your floors are protected and your heating stays consistent.

-Woo Warmer Hot Carpet Under Rug Instant Radiant Floor Heater Electric Mat Electric Carpet Electric Heated Area Rug Great for Yoga (720 watt 92" x 76.5 ") Made In Seattle Since 2012 A Unique Gift
+Woo Warmer Hot Carpet Under Rug Instant Radiant Floor Heater Electric Mat Heated Area Rug Great for Yoga (720 Watt 92" x 76.5" Inches) Made in Seattle WA

 Heated Warm Floors: Now you can create a warm zone on your floor anywhere.
 Your central heat will…